eoas-a448/tbs_honours/docs/log.md

 Object tracking can be either with the canny edges or with the original BTD data <br>

-TODO: Figure out if golden arches works at night.
-RESPONSE: Phil recommends not trying night stuff for now.
+TODO: Figure out if golden arches works at night. **RESPONSE:** Phil recommends not trying night stuff for now.
 I agree.<br>

 TODO: Find better way of labelling the tracks within each box <br>

 TODO: Fix golden arches!!!!!!!!!! <br>
 It seems that the golden arches algorithm is primarily meant for open ocean. <br>

-TODO: See if we can use the conus disk for goes-17 data
+TODO: See if we can use the conus disk for goes-17 data <br>

+TODO: Test what happens when I display full dataset for goes-17 data.
+See if black area still exists. **RESPONSE:** It seems to be a problem with the GOES library slice/get_lonlat functions.
+The data itself is fine.
+This means I need to figure out an alternative way of generating latlon meshes and slicing the data to a bounding box. <br>

+**MAJOR UPDATE JAN.27:** After numerous problems with the golden arches strat I found that the idea Phil proposed of comparing shortwave reflectivity to longwave brightness temperature has worked very well (much much better than golden arches).
+It seems to filter out the exact areas of the Apr.24th 2019 data I was hoping an open-ocean filter would.
+I am currently using kmeans to find the two clusters, but I may try more effective clustering methods later.
+Now it just has to be tested across more days to make sure it is truly robust. <br>

+NOTE: As an aside I tried the golden arch algorithm on the LR->HR resampled data to see if it worked any better.
+This did not seem to be the case.
+It did not work for either the full dataset strategy nor for the "sliced" dataset strategy I used to try to emulate the resulsts of the golden arch paper more closely. <br>

+TODO: Fix the issue where the resampled LR longwave data has too many parallel "stretching" lines.
+This is bad because it is making hough lines and tracking nearly impossible.
+One possible solution is to resample back to the LR dimensions after all the filtering has occured.
+This or I will have to resample the HR shortwave data down to the LR dimensions during the actual filtering step (lose some defintion) but I want to avoid doing this as much as possible. **Try gaussian filter with sigma of 0.8X4????
+(Becuase 4 times old sigma for stretch factor)**